 For further information regarding accommodations, please see: www.sju.edu/int/studentlife/studentresources/thesuccesscenter/ssd.

-As this course is highly interactive and practice/discussion-driven, your success is absolutely tethered to your presence and participation.
+As this course is highly interactive with complex coding discussed nearly every meeting, your success is absolutely tethered to your presence and participation.
 The course will move quickly, and each successive meeting will build upon the concepts of the previous.
 Missing a class puts you at a serious disadvantage in terms of the larger semester arc.
 This is not the type of course where you can “ask for the notes” from a classmate and get the same learning experience.
 If you miss class you will miss something important.

 Please come to class on time, prepared, having completed the assigned reading and writing, and ready to contribute to class discussions, to listen seriously and respectfully to the thoughts of others, and to participate in all in-class activities.

-Except for “serious reasons,” missing more than 1 class will affect your grade.
-More than four absences will result in failing the course.
+Except for “serious reasons,” missing more than 1.5 classes will affect your grade.
+More than 6 absences will result in failing the course.
 Lateness counts as .5 of an absence.
 Leaving early will count as .5 of an absence.
-The grade reductions after 1 absences:
+The grade reductions after 1.5 absences:

 Your primary responsibility is to be in class and fully present.

 Many of the assignments throughout the semester will require participation in online spaces.
 Students should work to preserve the same atmosphere of respect and consideration that occurs in the classroom.
 Disagreements may arise and consensus is not always possible (indeed disagreements are productive).
-However, name calling, harassing, flaming, trolling etc. is antithetical to the goals of this course.
+However, name calling, bullying, harassing, shaming, flaming, trolling, etc. is antithetical to the goals of this course and decent humanity.